lubyant/CAID/README.md

    python tools/train.py --config ./my_model/CCNetBenchmark/ccnet_r50-d8_4xb4-20k_voc12aug-512x512.py --work-dir /home/weiwang/ResearchProjects/mmsegmentation/my_model_res/CCNetBenchmark/
    ```
 3. To train other deep learning models provided in the `my_model` folder, run similar commands by replacing the `--config` and `--work-dir` arguments accordingly.
+4. Once complete all the training, you can run `DemoAnalysis.ipynb` to see the performance on validation sets during training.

 ## Performance Testing